Digital Pulse-Shaping FIR Filter Design With Reduced Intersymbol and Interchannel Interference

 pre-print, post-print (with 12 month embargo)

 Laddomada, Massimiliano; Lo Presti, Letizia; and Mondin, Marina, "Digital Pulse-Shaping FIR Filter Design With Reduced Intersymbol and Interchannel Interference" (2003).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 155.